 Demand for handmade is increasing

 Using this as a proxy, since 2007, Google searches for “handmade” has more than doubled worldwide, whilst the term “machine made” has plummeted since its peak in 2004 (Harper’s Bazaar).
-The fashion industry is beginning to shift its focus on more personalised, customised, and individualised items.
+The fashion industry is beginning to shift its focus to more personalised, customised, and individualised items.

 Handicraft artisan production is attributed as the second largest employer across developing countries, behind only agriculture.
-Millions of people - mostly women - participate in the artisan economy, practicing traditional crafts as a means to earn income and sustain livelihoods (One.org).
+Millions of people - mostly women - participate in the artisan economy, practising traditional crafts as a means to earn income and sustain livelihoods (One.org).
 If artisans can be empowered and rewarded appropriately for their craft, this could be a powerful way to drive economic growth and sustainability in developing countries.